How to Raise Successful Kids

 That may mean your 5-year-old tumbles out of her chair, after you have told her not to stand on it.
 Or your child may forget the school PE uniform that he overlooked at home and you may choose NOT to go back to the school after class has started to take it to him.
 The world won’t stop turning if these missteps occur, and they can prompt long-lasting learning for your child that is unquestionably more significant than the ones we attempt to teach our kids by doing the task for them.

 Set Boundaries and it’s OK to Say “NO”

-According to https://www.psychologytoday.com/us/blog/growing-friendships/201712/when-and-how-say-no-kids “Mountains of research show that the parenting style that is most beneficial for children involves a combination of warmth and limits.
+According to Psychology today in their article How and When to say no to Kids, “Mountains of research show that the parenting style that is most beneficial for children involves a combination of warmth and limits.
 As an adult, you have a breadth of knowledge and experience that your child just doesn’t.”
 Saying ‘No’ is very important to set boundaries with your kids, to teach them to put others needs as a priority, and learn right and wrong behavior.

 Teach them to be Thankful and Grateful